Wrap Your Arms Around Me (song)

-"Wrap Your Arms Around Me" is the second single from former ABBA star Agnetha Fältskog's solo album of the same name.
+"Wrap Your Arms Around Me" is a song by Swedish singer and ABBA member Agnetha Fältskog, recorded for her seventh studio album and English-language debut of the same name.
+It was written by Mike Chapman and Holly Knight, and produced by the former.
+It was released on 22 July 1983, via Polar Music, as the second single from Wrap Your Arms Around Me.
+It proved a chart success, reaching number one in Belgium, and the top five in the Netherlands and South Africa.

 Release

 The single featured an edit of the album version which was also included on the 12" single released exclusively in the UK.

 The single's B-side was a Tomas Ledin composition, "Take Good Care Of Your Children".

 In 2009, the song was remixed as a nine-minute edit by Belgian dance music producer Villa.